 Kids love their birthdays!

 ...and for the first few years, each one is especially important to them.
-They love to dream, plan and anticipate their special day all about them!
+They love to dream, plan and anticipate their special day all about them.

 If you have a child in your life, you may like to help them count those days by giving them a special calendar to count down with.

-This homemade gift idea can be as simple as decorating a calendar for their birth month and letting them check off the days with fun stickers... or it could even resemble a Christmas Advent Calendar, with a surprise enclosed for each day of the count down.
+It could be as simple as decorating a calendar for their birth month and letting them check off the days with fun stickers... or it could even resemble a Christmas Advent Calendar, with a surprise enclosed for each day of the count down.

 In fact... a homemade birthday countdown calendar, made using one of these advent calendar templates, could be your kiddo's next FAVORITE birthday adventure!